Wine-growing and Terroir at North Mountain Vineyards

 How do the climate and landforms, and composition of our soils influence the wines grown at North Mountain?
 The only way to evaluate the effects of terroir is to taste the wine.
 The broad view is that the red wines of North Mountain are of mild acidity, ruby colored, and commonly carry notes of plum and brambleberry.
 The white wines are generally spicy and fruity, with flavors and aromas of tree fruits such as apple and pear, with subtle tropical mango notes on the finish.
 Yearly seasonal variations in weather generally cause the intensity of these characteristics to be quite varied, thus our wine vintages can be quite varied as well.
 But the overall characteristics of our wines are predictable, as they are predictably different from the other growing regions of Virginia.

 All the soils of our vineyard are classified within the Frederick-Poplimento silty loam.
 However, as mentioned above, our soils change from west to east across our vineyard.
 Our original plantings of Chambourcin, Vidal Blanc, Traminette, Chardonnay, Cabernet Franc, and Cabernet Sauvignon vines are on the more westerly limestone soils.
-In our more easterly Sonnenberg Vineyard (in German meaning the “Sunny Hill”) we have more recently planted the varietals Petit Verdot, Cabernet Sauvignon, Zweigelt, and Riesling.
-The newer vine plantings will not be fully harvested until 2013, at which time we can further evaluate how the physical and chemical composition of these soils influence wine character.
+In our more easterly Sonnenberg Vineyard (in German meaning the “Sunny Hill”) we have planted the varietals Petit Verdot, Cabernet Sauvignon, Zweigelt, and Riesling, which were first harvested in 2013.

 We feel that likely there will be subtle differences in wine character between wines grown on our different soil types due to these differences in soil composition.
 The Sonnenberg soils have much lower water and nutrient holding capacity, are much better drained, contain more sand and rock fragments, and are more rapidly warmed.
 Such conditions generally help to reduce vegetative growth in the vines, thus potentially enhancing wine quality.